 - “I vow to love you as you love me, through all hardship, darkness, and pain to reach for our joys, our hopes, and always with honesty and faith.”

 - “Time is always on my side when I am with you.”

 - “I vow to be as much of a rock for you as you have been for me.”

-For a more detailed expression of your love, look to compose a few paragraphs that capture your true feelings and the way your future wife or husband makes you feel each day.
-When reciting your vows, it is important to enunciate them clearly and slowly so that everyone can hear your meaningful words from the heart, especially your soon-to-be spouse!
-Practice reading your vows with some of your closest friends or family to ensure the message you are trying to portray is clearly being received.
-Read through some of our samples for inspiration.
+If you are hoping to share a more detailed expression of your love, compose a few paragraphs that capture your true feelings and the way your future wife or husband makes you feel each day.
+When reciting your romantic vows, it is important to enunciate them clearly and slowly so that everyone can hear your meaningful words from the heart, especially your soon-to-be spouse!
+Practice reading your vows with some of your closest friends or family to ensure the message you are trying to portray is clear.
+Here are some long romantic marriage vows for inspiration.

 - "I believe in you, the person you will grow to be and the couple we will be together.
 With my whole heart, I take you as my wife/husband, acknowledging and accepting your faults and strengths, as you do mine.
 I promise to be faithful and supportive and to always make our family's love and happiness my priority.
 I will be yours in plenty and in want, in sickness and in health, in failure and in triumph.
 I will dream with you, celebrate with you, and walk beside you through whatever our lives may bring.
 You are my person—my love and my life, today and always."